Minecracked-YT/bevfacey.github.io/everyone.md

 ---

 ## Computer Setup
+* You may use your own computer and connect to the `bfhschoolguest` or `FaceyComputers` WiFi.
-* Your laptop computer will be assigned to you for the semester, but may not be taken home except with explicit permission.
+* A FaceyComputers laptop computer can be assigned to you for the semester, but may not be taken home except with explicit permission.
     * Use tape to label the lid with your name and period number.
     * Remove any Chrome profiles from former students.
     * Always check that you are using the correct power adaptor.
     * You may install programs or other operating systems if you prefer.
 Laptops will likely be wiped at the end of the semester.
+* You may also choose to connect and use additional monitors.
 * At the end of every class period, ensure that your work has been backed up online (e.g. Google Drive, Microsoft OneDrive, GitHub) in case of local file loss.
-* You may also choose to connect and use additional monitors.
 * IT (CompWorks) students must set up a desktop computer with two monitors.

 ---